Program Manager, University College

 Program Coordinator, University College

 Rebecca is from the Lehigh Valley, PA, and graduated from Skidmore College with a double major in French and Mathematics.
+She is currently pursuing a graduate certificate in Instructional Design and Learning Analytics from American University.
 Before starting at AU, she worked for 4.5 years at the Alliance française de Washington DC as an administrative assistant and coordinator for French language programs.
 She enjoys dance, attending concerts, and reading in her spare time.

 Staff Assistant, University College